 Foreign investment: As mentioned earlier, Cuba issued a comprehensive foreign investment law in 1995 as part of the reform measures associated with the "special period."
 The Guidelines adopted by the Cuban Communist Party in 2011 recognized an important role for foreign investment in the nation's development and promised a series of measures to facilitate foreign investment.
 The first such measure was embodied in a law-decree passed in 2013 that created a special development zone (Zona Especial de Desarrollo, ZED) at the port of Mariel and offered a range of incentives to companies that invested in the zone.
 This was followed in 2014 by a comprehensive foreign investment law (that replaced the earlier 1995 law) that expanded the suite of incentives offered to potential foreign investors.
 In this regard, the Cuban government has undertaken an aggressive public relations campaign promoting foreign investment in the island and identifying specific projects that are suitable for foreign investment.

 Notably absent in this list of reforms are changes to the political system.
 Backer’s (Chapter <8>) argues that the state and party structure are “symbolic” and that the power is still highly centralized.
 Comparing the reform process in China, Backer goes so far as to say that “the concept of socialist modernization, key to the scientific development of [Chinese Communist Party] CCP political lines, is noticeably absent from PCC discussion.”
 Still, the example of China suggests that economic openings do not necessarily engender political reforms.
 But if there were a political opening, there are diverse potential directions.
 First, Mexico and countries of the former Soviet Union suggest that parties that ruled during authoritarian periods can also participate successfully in a democracy.
-In addition to Backer’s chapter, the contributions in this volume by Malesky <Chapter <5>), and Dimitrov (Chapter <7>) suggest alternative directions for the Cuban state and the Dimitrov that the state is concerned with accountability, but it is unclear whether the state’s responses to citizen grievances is simply symbolic.
+In addition to Backer’s chapter, the contributions in this volume by Malesky <Chapter <5>), and Dimitrov (Chapter <7>) suggest alternative directions for the Cuban state and the PCC.
+Dimitrov argues that the state is concerned with accountability, but it is unclear whether the state’s responses to citizen grievances is simply symbolic.
 For Malesky the concerns are the irrationality and incompleteness of reforms.
 Using the Vietnam case, he explains that some relatively simple reforms can dramatically increase economic activity.
 But, as long as the state is invested in key sectors, it will continue to distort incentives and thus prevent sustained growth.

 Also absent from the reform agenda have been initiatives with regards to social relations.
 The revolution had immediate and direct impacts on Afro-Cubans, formally ending discrimination.
 On the informal level, however, racism continues and some careful analysts (e.g., De la Fuente 2011) go so far as to argue that the revolution has not improved the lot of Afro-Cubans.
 Still, there are notable changes, at least for some.
 While some blacks have risen to important positions in medicine, government, business, and other areas, it is the case that blacks dominate poor neighborhoods, and whites are in the wealthier areas.
 New policies that will increase remittances will only exacerbate these divisions, because more whites have relatives living abroad.
 Given that the government does not officially recognize racism, it has not developed policies to improve opportunities for average Afro-Cubans.
 West’s chapter in this volume (<13>) discusses some of the implications of this view, focusing on the citizenship, civil society, and identity.
 He also considers the “philosophical notions of equality under Cuba’s economic model.”